 Plug your pen drive into a USB port on your computer.
 Note the drive letter that windows assigns to it.
 This is critical.
 This drive is going to be modified so you need to be sure that you're installing to the right drive and not screwing up your main system or any other drives in any way.
 Most utilities are actually quite helpful here and various various safeguards built into it to prevent you making a mistake - they'll only work on removable drives.

 Some of the installation applications offer you the opportunity to format your pendrive before use.
 If they don't and the pendrive needs to be formatted you'll have to do that yourself - either on another system or using the inbuilt Windows disk tools.
-An easy option, at least in Windows 7, is to right click on it in Explorer and then select Format.. from the list of drop down options.
+An easy option, at least in Windows 7 and above, is to right click on it in Explorer and then select Format.. from the list of drop down options.
 Next select FAT or FAT32 as the format option.

 After that it's a matter of following the prompts.